LGUG2Z/komorebi/README.md

 _komorebic_ is a CLI that writes messages on _komorebi_'s socket.

-_komorebi_ doesn't handle any keyboard or mouse inputs; a third party program (e.g. AutoHotKey) is needed in order to translate keyboard and mouse events to _komorebic_ commands.
+_komorebi_ doesn't handle any keyboard or mouse inputs; a third party program (e.g.
+[whkd](https://github.com/LGUG2Z/whkd)) is needed in order to translate keyboard and mouse events to _komorebic_ commands.

 This architecture, popularised by [_bspwm_](https://github.com/baskerville/bspwm) on Linux and [_yabai_](https://github.com/koekeishiya/yabai) on macOS, is outlined as follows:

 ```
           PROCESS                SOCKET
-ahk  -------->  komorebic  <------>  komorebi
+whkd/ahk  -------->  komorebic  <------>  komorebi
 ```

 ## Design

-_komorebi_ is the successor to [_yatta_](https://github.com/LGUG2Z/yatta) and as such aims to build on the learnings from that project.

-While _yatta_ was primary an attempt to learn how to work with and call Windows APIs from Rust, while secondarily implementing a minimal viable tiling window manager for my own needs (largely single monitor, single workspace), _komorebi_ has been redesigned from the ground-up to support more complex features that have become standard in tiling window managers on other platforms.

 _komorebi_ holds a list of physical monitors.